gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 	Could not connect to database

-Start the database back up using the *cartridge-start* command.
+Start the database back up using the *cartridge-start* command:

-	$ rhc cartridge-start mysql -a firstphp
+	rhc cartridge-start mysql -a firstphp

 Verify that the database has been restarted by opening up a web browser and entering in the following URL: